-This group gives people the opportunity to learn meditation and to hear a Dhamma talk, from the senior monks, during the week and in a location south of the river.
+This group gives people the opportunity to learn meditation and to hear a short Dhamma talk, from the senior monks, during the week and in a location south of the river.
 This group was first started by the Society in 1987 in Gosnells.
 It has continued weekly since then and now meets in Armadale, (about 35 minutes drive south from Perth City centre).

-Meets every Tuesday evening, all year.
-If at Christmas and New Year, a public holiday falls on a Tuesday, we are closed.
+Meets every Tuesday evening, all year except for Christmas and New Year when we are closed.

 Starts at 7.00 pm.
 Finishes at 8.30/8.40 pm.